alibaba/rax/packages/rax-document/README.md

 Provide context for the following Components.

-`Styles`
+`Style`

-Styles for page.
+Style for page.
 Automatic analyzed from your project.

-`Scripts`
+`Script`

-Scripts for page.
+Script for page.
 Automatic analyzed from your project.

 `Root`